+Type of investment markets:

+☑ regulated;

+☑ organised;

+☑ OTC.

+Risks in which the manager wishes to trade, for the purpose of hedging, exposure, and arbitrage of the portfolio:

+☑ equity;

+□ interest rate;

+☑ currency;

+□ credit;

+□ other risks (specify).

 Type of operations, all of which must be carried out for the sole purpose of achieving the management objective:

+☑ hedging;

-$\square$ exposure; Due to the use of derivatives, there could be an overall overexposure of 100% to equity risk, which could increase the subfund's overall exposure to 200%.
+☑ exposure; Due to the use of derivatives, there could be an overall overexposure of 100% to equity risk, which could increase the subfund's overall exposure to 200%.
 The derivatives used could be calls/puts on socially responsible securities.

 □ arbitrage;

 □ other type (specify).

+I ype of instruments used:

 ☑ futures;

 ☑ options;

 ☑ currency swaps; for hedging and/or exposure purposes;

 ☑ currency futures for hedging purposes;

 □ credit derivatives;

 □ other type (specify).

+I he Fund shall not use any total return swaps (TRS).

+5 Strategy for using derivatives to achieve the management objective:

 ☑ general hedging of the portfolio, certain risks, securities, etc.;

-☑ reconstitution of synthetic exposure to assets (equities and currencies), risks (equity and foreign exchange);
+$\ensuremath{\square}$ reconstitution of synthetic exposure to assets (equities and currencies), risks (equity and foreign exchange);

-☑ increase in market exposure and specification of the maximum leverage authorised (up to 2);
+$\ensuremath{\square}$ increase in market exposure and specification of the maximum leverage authorised (up to 2);

-$\Box$ other strategy (specify).
+□ other strategy (specify).